 Non-avian dinosaurs disappeared during the Cretaceous period some 65৫.5 million years ago, with land plants being a significant part of animals and sea life.
 The only dinosaur bird to survive.
 There are many of them, but the rhinoceros are not among them.

-The direct ancestors of dinosaur reptiles and some of the modern birds (birds are actually dinosaurs): they lacked hair, hatched eggs, did not produce milk, and had a different set of skeletal features that led them to identify paleontologists: specialized hips and femurs.
+The direct ancestors of dinosaur reptiles and some of the modern birds (birds are dinosaurs): they lacked hair, hatched eggs, did not produce milk, and had a different set of skeletal features that led them to identify paleontologists: specialized hips and femurs.
 Let’s bend (not as a tick), simple ankle joints, back-to-shoulder shoulder blades, and The primitive species that had been modified to take hold.
-Dinosaurs also think many of us would call insects warm and cool blood – it raises their level of activity, according to their anatomical advice, but it doesn’t mean they need extra food to maintain their body heat and continue life.
-That there are no elephant-shaped tigers).
+How AI, ChatGPT maximizes earnings of many people in minutes

 Rhinos have a distinct prehistoric presence but that does not make them into dinosaurs.

-In fact, both mammals and birds have evolved from reptiles and their division (from reptiles) was roughly the same time (geologically speaking).
+Both mammals and birds have evolved from reptiles and their division (from reptiles) was roughly the same time (geologically speaking).
 This is between the end of the Paleozoic and Jurassic (depending on when you start calling them mammals or birds).
 Therapies include both current mammals and their reptile ancestors.

 Yes, it is a mammal and it is still alive.